-Development Process:
+(7) ( 5/13 ) Development Process: (add diagram to illustrate the process)

 Thus far, the Agile Scrum method is being learned and in its infancy of implementation.
 The process has begun with a Sprint 0 in order to both learn the basics of the Agile Scrum method.
 Sprint planning took place to understand what was going to be the primary goal, as well as meeting time and places, and other methods of contact.
 Standing as the team does now, the decision for Scrum meetings to occur twice a week is in place.
 Sprint planning is not as often following a timing of closer to two weeks apart.
 Thus far, Sprint planning has consisted of determining what is to be accomplished during the sprint, and scrum meetings used to discuss where the team was in finishing the tasks as well as discuss concerns.